Jaffer74/E-Commerce-Data-Science-Assignment/README.md

-# eCommerce Data Science Assignment
+# E-Commerce Data Science Assignment

 This repository contains my solution for the **eCommerce Transactions Data Science Assignment**, involving tasks such as Exploratory Data Analysis (EDA), building a Lookalike Model, and performing Customer Segmentation using clustering techniques.